anemthat/ReactPortfolioSov/README.md

- The project was created using command npx start create-react-app which started  the project and installed the modules and packages I also installed react icons and Node js
+ The project was created using command npx start create-react-app which started  the project and installed the modules and packages I also installed react icons and Node js.

  ## run the project